Skip to main content

 Last Payment Error · object

-Details of last error that occurred during a payment attempt.
+Details of the last error that occurred during a payment attempt.

 mode